MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xab--session-has-valid-pool-on-exit.md

 # Bug Check 0xAB: SESSION\_HAS\_VALID\_POOL\_ON\_EXIT

-The SESSION\_HAS\_VALID\_POOL\_ON\_EXIT bug check has a value of 0x000000AB.
+The SESSION\_HAS\_VALID\_POOL\_ON\_EXIT live dump has a value of 0x000000AB.
 This bug check indicates that a session unload occurred while a session driver still held memory.

-> [!IMPORTANT]
-> This topic is for programmers.
-If you are a customer who has received a blue screen error code while using your computer, see [Troubleshoot blue screen errors](https://www.windows.com/stopcode).
+(This code can never be used for a real bugcheck; it is used to identify live dumps.)

 ## SESSION\_HAS\_VALID\_POOL\_ON\_EXIT Parameters